devxpod/GDC/readme.md

 * PHP_VERSION=<not set> - installs any of the following PHP versions 5.6, 7.0, 7.1, 7.2, 7.3, 7.4, 8.0, 8.1, 8.2.
 * USE_DOT_NET=no - installs .NET SDK v6.x.
 * USE_JAVA=no - installs headless openjdk v11.x.
-* PYTHON_VERSION=3.11 - installs Python v3.11, which is highest aws lambda supported python runtime
+* PYTHON_VERSION=3.11 - installs Python v3.11, which is highest aws lambda supported python runtime that runs on Amazon linux 2
 * PIP_EXTRA_REQUIREMENTS_TXT=<not set> - if set should be a name of a requirements pip file to be installed if python is installed.
 * USE_PRECOMMIT=no - installs git pre-commit hooks in repo if not already installed.
 Enables Python if not already enabled.
 * USE_AWS=no - installs AWS CLI version specified by AWS_VERSION, SSM Plugin and EKS IAM auth helper as well as aws helper scripts and aliases.